halawiai/halawi-ai/README.md

 ```

 The dev server listens on `http://localhost:5173` by default.
 Use `npm run build` / `npm run preview` for production builds.

+## About Halawi AI

+Halawi AI is a chat interface platform built by Hala, designed to make AI conversations accessible and powerful.
+This Chat UI provides a modern, feature-rich interface for interacting with various LLM providers through OpenAI-compatible APIs.

 ## Optional Docker Image